ManyPrimates/manyprimates.github.io/project1.md

 ManyPrimates is a platform for promoting large scale collaboration and open science practices in primate cognition research.
 In this project (MP1) we investigate short-term memory across the primate order.
 As such, it is a continuation of our [pilot study](/pilot).
 We hope to increase the number of species* and individuals per species in order to make meaningful inferences about the evolution of short-term memory abilities in the primate lineage.

 <div class="box">
-    <p><strong>We are currently collecting data for this project!<br/>
+    <p><strong>We wrapped up data collection for this project!<br/>
-    Deadline to contribute data:</strong> [given the extraordinary circumstances surrounding COVID-19, we have extended the deadline indefinitely]<br/>
-    (or until at least 20 species with 8 individuals per species)</p>
+    But you can still contribute to the analysis and writing -- even if you did not contribute data.</p>
 </div>

 ## 1. Get in touch